Intimate Tuscany Photo Workshop and Village Tour

 Begin and End in Siena or Florence

-We recommend arriving in Florence or Rome.
+We recommend flying into in Florence or Rome.
 Either city is about 2 hours from Siena by train.
-If you’re nervous about traveling alone in Italy, we will arrange for an airport pickup.
-We will suggest photogenic places to visit and some good hotels for your stay.
+If you’re nervous about traveling alone in Italy, give us a call and we’ll help you with suggestions.

 Visit Siena’s cathedral and Piazza del Campo, home of the world famous Palio bareback races